cequel/cequel/README.md

 Note that validations or callbacks that need to read data attributes will cause unloaded models to load their row during the course of the save operation, so if you are following a write-without-reading pattern, you will need to be careful.

+Dirty attribute tracking is only enabled on loaded models.

 ### CQL Gotchas ###